mu-semtech/mu-scripts/README.md

 # mu-scripts

 This image serves as a support service for mu-cli.
-The best introduction to mu-scripts is to [http://github.com/mu-semtech/mu-cli/#getting-started](get started with mu-cli).
+The best introduction to mu-scripts is to [get started with mu-cli](http://github.com/mu-semtech/mu-cli/#getting-started).

 The mu-scripts image serves as a minimal container which makes it easy to share scripts with mu-cli.
 Some functionality is offered to help write versioned scripts.